 We may earn money or products from the companies mentioned in this post.

-I saw a headline recently which said the average person gains 13 lbs over the holidays.
-Kind of disturbing when you think about and not really surprising when you look around at the Christmas cookies, Thanksgiving stuffing and pies, candy and chocolate, big family dinners….
+Di you know that the average person gains 1.3 lbs over the holidays.
+It may not sound like much, but if that weight does not come off it will add up to 13 lbs over 10 years and 26 lbs over 20 years.
+Kind of disturbing when you think about it, and not really surprising when you look around at the Christmas cookies, Thanksgiving stuffing and pies, candy and chocolate, big family dinners….
 But does it have to be this way?
 Is it possible to celebrate with family and friends and not gain weight?
 I say a resounding yes.
 We can enjoy our holiday celebrations throughout November and December and not gain weight.

 Be deliberate in what you eat.